kkasperczyk-no/connectedhomeip/examples/lighting-app/nrfconnect/README.md

 ### Building with Device Firmware Upgrade support

-The DFU using Matter OTA method support is enabled by default.
+Support for DFU using Matter OTA is enabled by default.

-To enable DFU over Bluetooth LE, run the following command with _build-target_ replaced with the build target name of the Nordic Semiconductor's kit you own (for example `nrf52840dk_nrf52840`):
+To enable DFU over Bluetooth LE, run the following command with _build-target_ replaced with the build target name of the Nordic Semiconductor kit you are using (for example `nrf52840dk_nrf52840`):

     $ west build -b build-target -- -DBUILD_WITH_DFU=BLE

-To completely disable support for both DFU methods, run the following command with _build-target_ replaced with the build target name of the Nordic Semiconductor's kit you own (for example `nrf52840dk_nrf52840`):
+To completely disable support for both DFU methods, run the following command with _build-target_ replaced with the build target name of the Nordic Semiconductor kit you are using (for example `nrf52840dk_nrf52840`):

     $ west build -b build-target -- -DBUILD_WITH_DFU=OFF